KoinKeep/GateKeeper/README.md

 # GateKeeper
 ### Dont trust, verify.

-GateKeeper is a tool for verifying withdrawal transasctions and more.
+GateKeeper is a tool for verifying withdrawal transactions and more.
 It will verify that your Bitcoin wallet is not lying or stealing from you.

 GateKeeper should be used:
 * After a withdrawal transaction is created.